Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/chat-starting.md

 Each workspace has its own *Discussions* tab.
 To learn more about discussions, read [Starting with Discussions](discussions-starting.md).

 Unlike discussions, the private chat is workspace independent.
-This means you can chat with any user from any team or project.
-You can even [chat with external users](#chat-external-users).
-However, because they are *private*, your chats can be accessed only by you and the users you are chatting with.
+This means you can chat with any user from any workspace.
+You can chat with users who are part of your Organization and users who are not.
+Learn below how to [chat with personal account users](#chat-personal-account-users).
+And, unlike discussions, your chats are *private* and can be accessed only by you and the users you are chatting with.

 ### How Can I Access My Chat?